On the Adversarial Transferability of Generalized "Skip Connections": Related Work

 \textbf{Parameter-related Attack:} Noticing that although exploring powerful attack algorithms is crucial, the influence of model parameters on black-box transferability is another intriguing perspective to study.
 Particularly, in \cite{zhang2021early}, they observe that a little adversarial robustness improves the transferability in a novel margin ($>$10\%).
 Other techniques are also studied, such as training the surrogate model with knowledge distillation \cite{bup,kd}, or adversary-centric contrastive learning \cite{wang2024ags}.
 All of them can help attackers improve the black-box transferability with a novel margin while maintaining the attack algorithm unchanged.

-Although the above transfer techniques are effective, they (including white-box attacks) either 1) treat the network (either the surrogate model or the target model) as a single component or 2) only use the intermediate layer output of the network instead of the architectural view.
-Most related to our work, ViT-specific attacks \cite{pna,SAPR} explore to improve the transferability with architectural components of ViTs.
-However, they can be only applied to Transformers and are orthogonal to our work.
-In the following, we exploit an architectural property of skip connection to transferability regarding its wide deployment to most current architectures.
+Although the above transferability techniques are effective, they either 1) treat the network as a single component or 2) utilize intermediate layer outputs without considering the architectural structure of the model.
+Closely related to our work, ViT-specific attacks \cite{pna,SAPR,TGR,VDC} aim to enhance transferability by leveraging architectural components unique to Transformers.
+However, these methods are limited to ViT architectures and are orthogonal to our approach.
+MUP \cite{mup}, on the other hand, improves attack performance by masking unimportant components during backpropagation.
+In contrast, our work explicitly exploits a fundamental architectural perspective to enhance adversarial transferability in a principled and generalizable manner.